 Most aquariums come with a cover that includes lighting.
 A cover for the tank is desirable as it reduces evaporation and though they are not prone to jumping, on occasion some gold fish will jump out.
 Lighting is not essential for goldfish, but does make the aquarium a nice show piece and lighting will help if you have live plants.

-- Minimum Tank Size: 10 gal (38 L) - Ten gallons is the absolute minimum required to house this type of fancy goldfish.
-It has high oxygen requirements, produces a lot of waste, and will have very stunted growth if it is kept in a smaller aquarium or bowl.
+Minimum Tank Size: 10 gal (38 L) - Ten gallons is the absolute minimum required to house this fish.
+It has high oxygen requirements and produces a lot of waste.
+It will have very stunted growth if it is kept in a smaller aquarium.

 Goldfish are very social animals and thrive in a community.
 Not only are they a great community fish but they are great scavengers as well.
 It is really not necessary to add other scavengers or other bottom feeders to the aquarium when you have goldfish.